Dean-Coakley/website/content/en/docs/reference/setup-tools/kubeadm/generated/kubeadm_join_phase_control-plane-join_etcd.md

 ```
       --apiserver-advertise-address string   If the node should host a new control plane instance, the IP address the API Server will advertise it's listening on.
 If not set the default network interface will be used.
       --config string                        Path to kubeadm config file.
+      --control-plane                        Create a new control plane instance on this node
       --experimental-control-plane           Create a new control plane instance on this node
   -h, --help                                 help for etcd
       --node-name string                     Specify the node name.